gourbeyd/gourbeyd.github.io/tabs/about.md

 **05t3/05t3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Docker and Docker Security
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🐳 I’m currently working on Docker and Docker Security
+- 🐞 I’m currently learning Malware Analysis
+- 🤔 I’m looking for help with DFIR resources
+- 📫 How to reach me: Twitter, LinkedIn
+- 🙎🏾‍♂️ Pronouns: He/Him
+- ❤ I love: Rock/Jazz/LoFi beats/Afro beats/ , Adventure, Anime and networking

 <script data-name="BMC-Widget" data-cfasync="false" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="oste" data-description="Support me on Buy me a coffee!" data-message="" data-color="#FF5F5F" data-position="Right" data-x_margin="18" data-y_margin="18"></script>